ROCm/TransferBench/docs/how to/running-transferbench-customized.rst

   # Multi-rank: GPU 0 on rank 0 to GPU 1 on rank 1
   1 4 (R0G0->R0G0->R1G1)

-For information on how to define transfers in the configuration file, including how to specify what memory to use, which executor runs the transfer, and how many subexecutors to use, see :ref:`transfer-definition-syntax`.
+For information on how to define transfers in the configuration file, including how to specify what memory to use, which Executor runs the transfer, and how many SubExecutors to use, see :ref:`transfer-definition-syntax`.